vaakash/git-it-write/readme.md

 This allows people to collaborate with the post, share edits and suggestions in GitHub which when pulled the WordPress post will be updated automatically.

-This allows people to collaborate with the post, share edits and suggestions in Github which when pulled the WordPress post will be updated automatically.
+### 🖥️ Example

-If a repository has files in the below structure,
+If a repository has files in the below structure, then below posts will be created (if permalinks are configured and the post type supports "hierarchy" i.e. creating posts level by level, like `/pages` in the example below).

+**File structure in the GitHub repository:**

     docs\
         guide\